 It is worth pausing for a moment to consider exactly what it might mean.
 Obviously it’s not meant to be taken literally.
 Asbestos was a mineral used in the last century for insulation and fireproofing, until it was found to be a major health hazard.
 A sound spanking might have given Alexis Smith a very hot bottom, but she wasn’t at any risk of catching fire!
 The phrase ‘asbestos pants’ was simply being used as a witty way of saying that she was given some padding.

-That wasn’t the regular practise with movie spanking scenes.
+That wasn’t the regular practice with movie spanking scenes.
 We get a sense of the usual attitude in a report from the set of Our Wife (1941), on the day they filmed the climactic scene with Ellen Drew:

 ‘Miss Drew, unfortunately, could not wear any geography books where they’d do the most good.
 A movie actress has got to have smooth-looking hips, even when she’s being spanked, and padding is out.’